 In the Presbyterian tradition, when a casket is present, the service is called a funeral.
 When the casket is not present, we refer to the service as a memorial service.
 An urn may be present at a memorial service.
 Either service is customarily held in the sanctuary or chapel.
 These are sacred spaces where we are baptized, are married, see the baptism of our children, and where the congregation worships as a faith community.
-We recognize the end of our earthly life in the house of Lord.
+We recognize the end of our earthly life in the house of the Lord.

 It is fitting that when our baptism is complete in death, we return to the Lord who is our eternal home.
 Therefore, when a casket or urn is present, a white pall provided by the church covers the casket or urn.
 It is a reminder to us that in death all are equal in the eyes of the Lord.
 Although the pall is commonly used, flowers may be substituted and placed on the casket.
+Veterans may elect to have their casket draped with the United States flag.

-We do not allow open caskets, portraits, or memorabilia in our sanctuary or chapel (see page 7).
+We do not allow open caskets, portraits, or memorabilia in our sanctuary or chapel (see page 8).
 The worship service in and of itself is complete and focus remains on the Christian understanding of death and resurrection.